ts0ra/XAG/README.md

 ## How to use
 > [!IMPORTANT]
 > To get the API_TOKEN please join XAG discord server: https://discord.gg/zdgHeTrkNR
+>
+> This only works on Python versions 3.10 and above.
 1. Clone or download this repository.
 ```
 https://github.com/ts0ra/XAG.git